 Gore-Tex is a common water and wind-proof material that you will find in many snowboard jackets.
 It offers excellent characteristics that will keep you dry and warm as you ride.

-A lot of jackets also have multiple layers of weather-resistant fabric to help increase their performance in wet conditions.
+Many jackets also have multiple layers of weather-resistant fabric to help increase their performance in wet conditions.

 A jacket’s look is important to a lot of snowboarders.
 You always want your jacket to perform well in cold weather, and you want it to protect you from the elements.

-That is its main purpose after all.
-Luckily, with so many available options you can easily find a model that has a cool look or design to match your personality or riding style.
+That is its main purpose, after all.
+Luckily, with so many available options, you can easily find a model that has a cool look or design to match your personality or riding style.

 Many of the options listed in this guide come in multiple styles and patterns.
-The fit of a jacket can also be included in style considerations, and you may want to go for a slim or baggy fit depending on your preferences.
+The fit of a jacket can also be included in style considerations, and you may want to go for a slim or baggy fit, depending on your preferences.

 You can get a good feel for a jacket by looking at pictures online, but it’s always a good idea to try one on in person if possible.
-That enables you to truly see how it looks and feels.

 No matter how much you snowboard, a snow jacket is going to take a lot of abuse.
 You need yours to perform well during changing weather conditions and also be able to hold up well to the general wear-and-tear that comes over the course of a season.